bipinkish/Hotel-Billing/README.md

 # Hotel-Billing
-t was made by using C Code .
+It was made by using C Code .
 The main objective of this Project is to bill the ordered food items by customer itself